Seth22/Student-Loan-Debt/README.md

 5.Will also output how the years taken to pay off the loans will effect the above values in increments of 5 starting at 5 and going to 65

+*Please note currently only works in terminal with an IDE but I may create a GUI executable in the future*

 ## Goals

 1.Show how time will exponentially increase cost of a loan